 For an electrical inspection, we evaluate that the size of the system is adequate for the building.
 The exterior supply service is inspected for proper installation.
 We evaluate the interior electrical system, wiring, panels, and outlets for proper operation and make any recommendations. if applicable.
 We identify any safety concerns associated with wiring circuits and identify the existence of aluminum wiring, if present.
 I pull the main panel cover off to evaluate the system.
 The electrical system is one of the most important systems related to safety in the building along with proper furnace venting.

 When inspecting the attic, we evaluate the attic supporting structure for proper support.
-Then, we look at the type and the thickness of insulation and verify that the attic is properly ventilated by the roofing contractor.
+Then, we look at the type and the thickness of insulation and verify that the attic is properly ventilated.
 Ventilation of attics are typically not done correctly, which is why inspection is so important.
+Improperly ventilated attics can result in the growth of mold.